Pmalik24/Global-Renewable-Energy-Investmtnt-Analysis/README.md

 ## Future Work

-While our analysis has provided valuable insights into global renewable energy trends, there is still much more that can be explored.
+While my analysis has provided valuable insights into global renewable energy trends, there is still much more that can be explored.
 Here are some potential directions for future work:

-1. **Incorporating Additional Datasets**: Our analysis could be enriched by incorporating additional datasets.
+1. **Incorporating Additional Datasets**: The analysis could be enriched by incorporating additional datasets.
 For instance, data on government policies and regulations related to renewable energy could provide insights into the impact of policy on renewable energy investments and consumption.
 Similarly, data on economic indicators such as GDP could allow us to explore the relationship between a country's economic status and its renewable energy trends.

-2. **Expanding Temporal Scope**: Our current analysis covers the period from 1990 to 2020.
+2. **Expanding Temporal Scope**: My current analysis covers the period from 1990 to 2020.
 Expanding this to include more recent data could provide more up-to-date insights into renewable energy trends.

-3. **Regional Analysis**: While our current analysis focuses on individual countries, future work could explore renewable energy trends at a regional level.
+3. **Regional Analysis**: While my current analysis focuses on individual countries, future work could explore renewable energy trends at a regional level.
 This could reveal patterns and trends that are not apparent at the country level.

 4. **Predictive Modeling**: Building predictive models could provide forecasts of future renewable energy trends.
 This could be particularly valuable for policymakers and investors.